Loginistaken/eLECTRON-tunneL-DATA/7WizDimensional-chip-electrontunnel,version-rights -by-wiz-bit.md

 gain, and logic switching energy to this display in real-time, using binary or plasma-pulsed emissions.Spin Echo Reflector Core

-✅ Required for memory loops	Works with GEM's entropy echo functions to
+✅ Required for memory loops	Works with Wiz Dimensional-chip entropy echo functions to

 stabilize quantum logic memory (similar to spin-locking in NMR).
 Without it, memory feedback would decohere.